karlropkins/AQEval/README.md

 **AQEval**:

-If you are package collaborator
+If you are a package collaborator

 1. create [personal token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)
 2. then in R